 Learn how Cloudflare DDoS alerts provide real-time attack intelligence.
 Alerts are available to all paid Cloudflare plans that subscribe to a supported service.

 Cloudflare’s distributed denial of service (DDoS) alerts provide real-time (within ~1m) notification of attacks that target your Internet property.

 Cloudflare issues two kinds of DDoS alert: HTTP DDoS alerts and L3/L4 (network/transport layer) DDoS alerts.

 Cloudflare issues DDoS alerts for

-- HTTP attacks that generate more than 2,000 requests per second
+- HTTP attacks for a duration over 2 minutes that generate more than 2,000 requests per second

 Availability is based on Cloudflare service:

 |Alert type||WAF/CDN||Spectrum||Spectrum BYOIP||Magic Transit|

 (Enterprise plans only)

 Each alert includes a short description, the time the attack was detected and mitigated, the attack type, its maximum rate of attack, and the target, as illustrated in this example: